Getting Started with Docker: A Beginner’s Guide to Docker Basics (Volume 1)

 local my-other-volume

-• docker volume inspect: This command provides detailed information about the specified Docker volume.
+: This command provides detailed information about the specified Docker volume.
 For example, if you want to inspect the volume you just created, you might run:

 docker volume inspect my-db-volume